 A vocation ends simply when one decides to end one’s relationship with it.
 Its presence then become a kind of remanant, but a good-matured one and one not given to haunting either our incomplete dreams or our doubts about what we in fact have accomplished, however distant and dated such may be.
 When I left teaching I was momentarily lost for purpose in action, but I was never alone, for the experience of assignation is fully portable across any specific series of vocations, and this by itself is perhaps the most profound thing one learns by having had one in the first place.

 G.V.
-Loewen is the author of 55 books in ethics, education, religion, social theory, aesthetics and health, as well as fiction.
+Loewen is the author of 58 books in education, ethics, aesthetics, health and social theory, as well as fiction.
 He was professor of the interdisciplinary human sciences for over two decades.